-Please note: The below added information is just a set of collected data and observations.
+Please note: The below-added information is just a set of collected data and my observations.
 Studies are progressing…

 1. Increased use of unhealthy foods